The project aimed to apply Design Thinking methods and tools to solve the problem related to domestic food waste management.

 The second one, where the personas start using our service/solution showed 2 main points.
 These pain points were during the shopping experience in the supermarket and during unpacking after the shopping.

-TURN PAIN POINT INTO DESIGN OPPORTUNITY
+TURNING PAIN POINTS INTO DESIGN OPPORTUNITIES

 I brainstormed 4 ideas for each insight.
 For each idea, I set a time of one minute.
 The rule is that drawing has to be the main communicator.
 The tools are known are Crazy 8's.
 After ideation, I went back and cluster similar ideas.
 After identifying the problem statement, I started ideate possible solutions.
 I drew each solution on one piece of paper.

-DESIGN OPPORTUNITY MAIN TAKEAWAYS
+DESIGN OPPORTUNITIES MAIN TAKEAWAYS

 The solution that came out from the ideation of the session could be categorized into 3 main categories: a solution connected with a smart grocery list, smart packaging, and smart stickers applicable directly to food.

-MAKING DECISIONS THROUGH THE MATRIX
+TAKING DESIGN DECISIONS THROUGH THE MATRIX

 To decide which solution was the most feasible in terms of technology, usability, and value I analyzed each solution with the help of a diagram.
 I gave a score and then I combined them.
 I decided the diagram into 3 main categories: tech, how is the technology level, value, what is the value-added and usability, how a user friendly would be the service/product.
 After analyzing the diagrams I discussed them with the team and compared them to find opportunities for our final solution.
 The smart grocery list at this time was the one that showed more opportunities to succeed.
 In particular, if linked with amazon services.
 In addition, in this way, we will be able to cover the before, the during, and the after of the user experience.